Adenovirus FLEX Conditional Gene Expression Vector (Cre-Off)

 The adenovirus FLEX conditional Cre-Off gene expression vector is designed to achieve Cre-mediated conditional inhibition of gene expression in mammalian cells and animals.
 Expression of the gene of interest is initially under the control of the user-selected promoter and can be permanently silenced by co-expression of Cre recombinase, which will invert the gene of interest to its antisense orientation.

 This vector is derived from the adenovirus serotype 5 (Ad5).
-It is optimized for high copy number replication in E. coli, high-titer packaging of live virus, efficient transduction of host cells, and high-level transgene expression.
+It is optimized for high-titer packaging of live virus, efficient transduction of host cells, and high-level transgene expression.

 Switch-like gene inactivation: Inversion of the user-selected ORF to its antisense orientation in the presence of Cre recombinase prevents any leaky gene expression.